swcarpentry/website/README.md

     *   [Add a Workshop](#workshop)
 *   [The Details](#details)

-Lessons are not stored in this repository: please see [the lessons page](http://software-carpentry.org/lessons/) for links to their repositories.
+Lessons are not stored in the repository: please see [the lessons page](http://software-carpentry.org/lessons/) for links to their repositories.